-- o At least one bathroom must have one of the following accessible bathing fixtures: - Minimum 5' x 3' (4' preferred), curbless shower OR - Tub with integral seat, waterproof floor, and a floor drain. - Other bathrooms in the same house may have a tub with an integral seat or a 3' x 3' transfer shower with "L" shaped folding seat and 1⁄2" maximum lip (curb) in lieu of fixtures described above.
+- Tub with integral seat, waterproof floor, and a floor drain. - Other bathrooms in the same house may have a tub with an integral seat or a 3' x 3' transfer shower with "L" shaped folding seat and 1⁄2" maximum lip (curb) in lieu of fixtures described above.
 When possible, arrange at least one shower control for right-hand use and one for left- hand use. - Adequate maneuvering space: 60" diameter turning space in the room and 30" x 48" clear floor spaces at each fixture.
-Spaces may overlap. - Clear space (3') in front and to one side of toilet. - Toilet centered 16" 19" from any side wall, cabinet, or tub. - Broad blocking in walls around toilet, tub, and shower for future replacement and relocation of grab bars. - o Grab bars should not be stainless steel or chrome.
+Spaces may overlap. - Clear space (3') in front and to one side of toilet. - Toilet centered 16" 19" from any side wall, cabinet, or tub. - Broad blocking in walls around toilet, tub, and shower for future replacement and relocation of grab bars.

+- Grab bars should not be stainless steel or chrome.
 Use colors to match décor. - Lavatory counter height 34" maximum above finished floor. - Knee space under lavatory (27" minimum).
 May be open knee space or achieved by means of removable vanity or fold-back or self-storing doors.
-Pipe protection panels must be provided to prevent contact with hot or sharp surfaces. - Countertop lavatories preferred with bowl mounted as close to front edge as possible. - Wall hung lavatories acceptable with appropriate pipe protection. - o Pedestal lavatories are not acceptable. - Long mirrors should be placed with bottom no more than 40" above finished floor and top at least 74" high. - o Full-length mirrors are good choices.
+Pipe protection panels must be provided to prevent contact with hot or sharp surfaces. - Countertop lavatories preferred with bowl mounted as close to front edge as possible. - Wall hung lavatories acceptable with appropriate pipe protection. - Pedestal lavatories are not acceptable. - Long mirrors should be placed with bottom no more than 40" above finished floor and top at least 74" high. - Full-length mirrors are good choices.